-Adopt, don't shop!
+Adopt, or shop responsibly

 Get your students to watch this video and reflect on pet abandonment.

 If you still feel you are ready to get a pet, adopt and give an abandoned animal a chance for a second home!

 Scan or click here watch the video.
 These resources were produced by the National Parks Board.